JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 ## Keeping Build to Rent rented

-Many of the other provisions are familiar from the proposed development of the [Elephant and Castle Shopping Centre](http://35percent.org/shopping-centre/), also a BtR development.
+Many of the other BtR provisions are familiar from the proposed BtR development of the [Elephant and Castle Shopping Centre](http://35percent.org/shopping-centre/).
 As at the Elephant a legal covenant is needed to ensure that the BtR development remains for rent, not for sale.
 The covenant for the Biscuit Factory is only for 20 years though, whereas Southwark required thirty years from developer Delancey for the shopping centre; in any event the covenant does not entirely stop a developer selling on, if they are prepared to pay a penalty, known as 'claw-back'.

 ## Poor doors

-There is much else not to like about the development.
+Besides being BtR, there is much else not to like about the development.
 One of Sadiq Khan's manifesto pledges was that he would [ban poor door's in London's housing developments](https://www.theguardian.com/uk-news/2015/jul/23/sadiq-khan-pledges-ban-poor-doors-london-housing-developments-mayor).
 He has held true on this pledge to the extent that separate entrances for private and affordable tenants are indeed a thing of the past and instead we now see entirely separate buildings (see Heygate, Aylesbury and most major schemes approved in last 5 years.)

 Grosvenor are following [this trend](https://www.theguardian.com/society/2018/nov/25/poor-doors-developers-segregate-rich-from-poor-london-housing-blocks), _'consolidating'_ most of the Biscuit Factory's affordable housing into separate blocks.